DevLab2020/vigilantioe-app/README.md

 	e.
 Auto-refreshing options

 		i.
-This should be controlled by a drop-down menu with the options of 5 minutes, 30 minutes, and 1 hour.
+Controlled by a drop-down menu with the options of 5 minutes, 30 minutes, and 1 hour.

 		ii.
 Only the data in the panel should refresh.

 	f.
 Time period selector

 		i.
-This should also be controlled by a drop down menu that pulls data from the following presets:
+Controlled by a drop down menu that pulls data from the following presets:

 			1. Last hour